How Often Should I Update My Will?

 - The incapacity or death of those named as beneficiaries or fiduciaries

 - The simple passage of time

-Your estate plan is something that should change as your life does.
-Otherwise it can become a set of outdated documents that don’t accomplish your estate planning goals or protect the people that matter most…the family you leave behind.
+Your Will is something that should change as your life does.
+Otherwise, it can become an outdated document that doesn’t accomplish your estate planning goals or protect the people that matter most…the family you leave behind.

 This article was originally published on January 4, 2010, and updated on August 3, 2021.